The Age of Innocence by Edith Wharton Modern Library (1999) Originally published in 1920. 304 pp

 It’s sad that we regard many classic novels as stuffy things of the past.
 There are several I’m still afraid of reading (Portrait of a Lady comes to mind) for fear of getting lost in a month-long haze of reading.
 I’m sure some of the fault lies in the way these novels are presented in schools.
 It wasn’t until late in my education that I came to realize that classic novels were classic for a reason: usually they are very very good and people like to read them because they are more than just an intellectual exercise and more than just a formulaic plot.

-I now challenge anyone to read Edith Whaton’s The Age of Innocence (1920; Pulitzer (the first to be awarded to a woman)) and call it stuffy.
+I now challenge anyone to read Edith Whaton’s The Age of Innocence (the first Pulitzer Prize for Fiction to be awarded to a woman) and call it stuffy.
 Sure, the cover might look very formal and the society it describes is certainly stuffy, but Wharton’s prose is full of comedy and insight on par with or perhaps better than Jane Austen’s best.
 If that scares some of you away because you find Austen’s stories too happy, don’t worry about that here.

 Let me begin by presenting a sample of Wharton’s writing that made me laugh out loud.
 Here Wharton is describing the morbidly obese matriarch, Mrs. Manson Mingott: